Honoured10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creates an empty file called hello
+gives execute permission to the owner of the file hello